-- Go with someone. - Stay away from isolated areas. - Try and stay near street lights. - Hold your purse or briefcase tightly, close to your body. - A front pocket is safer for a wallet than a back one. - Have safety Apps in the open format for quick access.
+- Go with someone.

+- Stay away from isolated areas.

+- Try and stay near street lights.

+- Hold your purse or briefcase tightly, close to your body.

+- A front pocket is safer for a wallet than a back one.

 If you're being followed: